marabor/modx-photoswipe-gallery/README.md

 Complete the integration with upload the required PhotoSwipe files, get them at [GitHub](https://github.com/dimsemenov/photoswipe).
 Create "photoswipe" directory in your assets directory and put the css, js and skin files in there.

 That should be it.
 Note: This is not a reference, it should only illustrate what is possible when you combine the MODX Gallery Extra with other third party components like PhotoSwipe Gallery.

+Complete the integration with upload the required PhotoSwipe files, get them at GitHub.
+Create "photoswipe" directory in your assets directory and put the css, js and skin files in there.

+That should be it.
+Note: This is not a reference, it should only illustrate what is possible when you combine the MODX Gallery Extra with other third party components like PhotoSwipe Gallery.